In this section

 Yorkshire Fertility is proud of its specialist male fertility clinic, one of a few in the country where our fertility consultant works alongside Mr Karol Rogawski to thoroughly investigate gentleman to try to find the cause of their infertility.

-We are able to offer surgical sperm retrieval to help male infertility patients where appropriate allowing gentleman to use their own sperm for treatment.
+We are able to refer on to specialist services for surgical sperm retrieval to help male infertility patients where appropriate allowing gentleman to use their own sperm for treatment.

 We also offer a donation programme whereby sperm can be obtained from a donor source and used where sperm retrieval is not possible or has been unsuccessful.